quarto-journals/jss/README.md

-# Quarto Template (and extension) - Journal of Statistical Software
+# Quarto Extension - Journal of Statistical Software

 ## Using the Template
 If you'd like, you can use this as a template to create an article for the Journal of Statistical Software.
 To do this, use the following command: